AN expat who scammed dozens of investors in a bogus truffle scheme has died, leaving a string of investors millions out of pocket.

 They question where an estimated €4 million of investors money is currently located, amid claims much is offshore in the Seychelles and the Cayman Islands.

 While they seem satisfied she has died, they are now demanding those close to her reveal the whereabouts of their money.

-The suspect scheme to produce black truffles quite simply never got off the ground, with the science failing to work and the amount Smart actually invested remaining highly suspicious.
+The suspect scheme to produce black truffles quite simply never got off the ground, and the amount Smart actually invested remaining highly suspicious.